 prayer and mutual encouragement

-LORD, spark within us a desire to encourage — and be encouraged by – those in other lands who need Jesus.
-Call us to your mission fields.
+Lord, spark within us a longing to strengthen—and be strengthened by—those in other lands who need Christ.
+Call laborers from among us.
+Send us where your gospel is needed.